rolandhordos/Study-ReactNative/README.md

 ## Getting Started

 Well!
-Apparently there's nothing like jumping right in.
+There's nothing like jumping right in.
 Expo set off a firestorm of enthusiastic study of React Native.
-Combined with Snack to effortlessly share and publish training activity over the web.
+Combined with Snack will effortlessly share and publish training activity over the web.
 Simply Amazing!

 For structure, I learned gitflow style making feature branches for chunks of work and grouped that into releases.
 Here are some highlights: